October 27, 2021 | Updated: February 28, 2022

 I used to work with someone who was absolutely obsessive about staging.
 He ran testing, and he refused to have a long-term staging environment.
 Instead, his team blew away staging every month and rebuilt it from scratch.
 Did I like this?
 Absolutely.
 Did it work?
 Yes.
 Developers trusted staging, which meant that deployments to prod were less scary.

 The next step of safe software deployment is to embrace the Goldilocks Gauge, which helps make deployments routine and even boring – in a good way.
 It also makes both the 180 Rule and Z Deployments easier to execute, and it’s a necessity for teams working toward continuous development.
-In the meantime, feel free to share your own techniques for safe deployments at @MarkLovesTech or in the comments below.
+In the meantime, feel free to share your own techniques for safe deployments at @MarkLovesTech.